CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/BLOG_regional_ransomware_defense.md

 +++

-## How Local and Regional Authorities can improve their ransomware defenses
 A recent study done by the National Association of State CIOs (NASCiO) and Deloitte found in the US 75% of state  CISOs view ransomware as a threat.
 As this Govloop report reported “…there’s good reason for that.
 A number of factos, the report notes that combine to make local and regional governments particularly vulnerable to this attack”.

  * High impact: Ransomeware is capable of causing an organization’s operations to a halt.
 As an attack it is one of the most likely facing local and regional organizations.